m-zaguette/NLW5_App/README.md

 <h2 align="center">About 📖</h2>

 <p align="center">
-   These project were develop during NLW5 by Rocketseat.
+   These project were developed during NLW5 by Rocketseat.
    The app language is Brazilian Portuguese.
    The objective were develop an Quiz to programmers to help increase their knowledge.
 This case, <a href="https://flutter.dev/">Flutter</a>.
    <br>